lucatodeschini/ads-gen-ai/README.md

 # Architecture Design Session with Gen AI

-This repo includes a few jupyter notebooks for testing architecture design using GenAI
+This repo includes a few jupyter notebooks for design software architecture using Generative AI

 ### Prerequisites:
 - Python
-- LLM (GPT-4) deployed on Azure or SML running locally on Ollama
+- LLM (GPT-4) deployed on Azure or SML running locally on Ollama  (TODO)

 ### Start: